yapweijun1996/AI-Code-Editor-v13/docs/ARCHITECTURE.md

 *   **`customRules`**: Stores user-defined rules for each AI mode, allowing for persistent, fine-grained control over the AI's behavior.

 This comprehensive state management ensures that both the user's configuration and their work-in-progress are preserved across sessions.

+## System Stability and Error Handling

+The architecture includes several mechanisms to ensure stability and provide a reliable user experience:

+*   **API-Compliant Payloads**: The communication with the Gemini API is carefully structured to adhere to its strict requirements.
+For instance, `functionResponse` parts are sent in dedicated messages, separate from any other content, preventing API errors and ensuring the tool-calling loop remains stable.
+*   **Robust Session Restoration**: The session and file handle management has been hardened to correctly restore the project context, even after a page reload, ensuring that AI tools have immediate and correct access to the file system.
+*   **Accurate File Path Generation**: The logic for generating the project's file structure has been corrected to prevent erroneous paths, ensuring that all file-based tool calls (`create_file`, `delete_file`, etc.) operate reliably.

 ## Custom Rule Injection Workflow